TerrazasJr316/email-detector/README.md

 ### 💻 Computer Systems Engineering

 Adaptable and flexible in different work environments, with strong critical thinking, solid problem-solving skills, and a collaborative, responsible mindset.
 My strongest areas are backend development, databases, and machine learning.

+If you find this project useful, you can support it by giving a "☆ Star" to the repository.

 ![Email](https://img.shields.io/badge/Gmail-terrazasjosue0%40gmail.com-EA4335?style=for-the-badge&logo=Gmail&logoColor=white&labelColor=101010)
 [![Facebook](https://img.shields.io/badge/Facebook-%40Josu%C3%A9_Terrazas-0866FF?style=for-the-badge&logo=Facebook&logoColor=withe&labelColor=101010)](https://facebook.com/josue.terrazasmendoza)